8 mm video format: Hi8

-To counter the introduction of the Super-VHS format, Sony introduced Video Hi8 (short for high-band Video8) in 1989.
-Like S-VHS, Hi8 uses improved recorder electronics and media formulation to increase the recorded bandwidth of the luminance signal.
-The FM carrier frequency range was increased from 4.2 to 5.4 MHz for regular Video8 (1.2 MHz bandwidth) to 5.7 to 7.7 MHz for Hi8 (2.0 MHz bandwidth).
-However, chroma signal bandwidth (color resolution) was not increased.
+To counter the Super-VHS format, Sony introduced Video Hi8 (short for high-band Video8).
+First demonstrated in February 1989, it was initially endorsed by ten other manufacturers — Aiwa, Canon, Fuji, Hitachi, Konica, Matsushita, Maxell, Ricoh, Sanyo and TDK, which were joined later by Nikon, Samsung, Sharp and TEAC.
+Japanese companies produced camcorders for other brands like Fisher and Siemens.

-Both Hi8 and S-VHS were officially rated at a luminance resolution of 400 lines, a vast improvement from their respective base formats and are roughly equal to Laserdisc quality.
-Chroma resolution for both remain unchanged.
+Similar to S-VHS, Hi8 used improved recorder electronics and media formulation to increase the recorded bandwidth of the luminance signal.
+The luminance carrier was shifted from 4.2 MHz for regular 8-mm up to 5.7 MHz for Hi8, and the frequency deviation was increased to 2 MHz from the 1.2 MHz of standard 8-mm.

-Both S-VHS and Hi8 retain the audio recording systems of their base formats; VHS HiFi Stereo outperforms Video8/Hi8 AFM, but was not available on camcorders.
-In the late 1980s, digital (PCM) audio was introduced into some higher-grade models of Hi8 recorders.
-Hi8 PCM audio operates at a sampling rate of 32 kHz with 8-bit samples and DBX dynamic range expansion.
-This was higher fidelity than the monaural linear dubbing offered by VHS/S-VHS camcorders.
-PCM-capable Hi8 recorders can simultaneously record PCM stereo in addition to the legacy (analog AFM) stereo audio tracks.
+Like S-VHS, Hi8 was officially rated at a luminance resolution of 400 lines, a vast improvement from their respective base formats and are roughly equal to LaserDisc quality.
+Chrominance resolution remained unchanged.

-All Hi8 equipment can record and play in the legacy Video8 format.
-The reverse is not usually the case though there are a few late-entry Video8 systems that recognize and play Hi8 recordings.
+Sony retained monaural AFM and stereo digital PCM audio in its initial offerings, while Canon introduced HiFi AFM Stereo with the A1.
+HiFi AFM Stereo improved the original AFM audio format, making it stereo; it was also cheaper than digital PCM.
+Sony accepted HiFi AFM Stereo for its future mid-range models and relegated digital PCM audio to top of the line camcorders and VCRs.

-Besides Sony, Hi8 camcorders were also offered by Canon, Hitachi, Nikon, Samsung and Sharp.
+All Hi8 equipment can record and play the standard 8-mm video.
+The reverse is not usually the case though a few late-entry 8-mm systems recognize and play Hi8 recordings.